Nacsez/Visualizationizer/ProductionNotes.md

+5-29-24 -- 5-30-24

+Added default SVG setting function by holding Shift + Clicking on Load SVG Button.
+This copies the SVG file to the SVGs content folder in the program folder.
+Hopefully the installer package will be able to set this up.
+Still need to do that part.
+Added CenterColumn and Puddle modes.
+Wasn't planning on adding more modes but CentralColumn was first found as a bug while trying to fix an issue with scaling in MirroredCorners mode.
+Fixed the scaling issue in MirroredCorners by adding a scaling function to the cutoff.
+It now will fill the screen and adjust the size of the rectangles to suit.
+Puddle mode has been kicking around in my head for a while and decided to implement it because 5 doesnt make the interface buttons even and 6 does.
+Got feedback on logo design and current design is likely to become the icon for the program.
+Need to work on making a proper logo with the radial mode implied behind the V
+Still to do:
+-Implement H button help feature
+  -Load Font
+  -Decide on Implementation Overlay vs Direct Render -Create SVG Tutorial to load on install
+-Build Install Media and test on several systems
+  -need to make sure to package all .NET framework stuff as well as file folders with SVG packs -Instructional and Promotional Material
+-Website

 5-27-24

 Created Installation media and uninstaller with InnoSetup.
 Created several SVGs as well as a test logo which can be loaded in and used with the program.